1. Create repositories

 The 'test' repository that will contain the workflows and actions that is built from the sfops directory

-This is optional.
-Required only if you want to make changes to the default actions and workflow and test it before rolling out the the production 'sfops-gh-actions' repository
+Required if you want to make changes to the default actions and workflow and test it before rolling out to the production 'sfops-gh-actions' repository

-The 'test' dashboard repository that will be used to build the GitHub pages static website which will house the sfops dev central
+The 'test' dev central repository that will be used to build the GitHub pages static website which will house the sfops dev central

-This is optional.
-Required only if you want to make changes to the default actions and workflow and test it before rolling out the the production 'sfops-gh-actions' repository
+Required if you want to make changes to the default actions and workflow and test it before rolling out to the production 'sfops-dev-central' repository

 <project-test-repo>